jaanga/gestification/README.md

 Gestiftication
 ==============

-Apps for the Leap Motion device
+Apps from Jaanga for the [Leap Motion](http://leapmotion.com) device